davidbudac/perfmon-csv-parser/README.md

 # Perfmon CSV Parser

-A simple script to transforms CSV output files from Perfmon collector into a dimension/measure model and write to another CSV.
+A simple script to transform CSV output files from Perfmon collector into a dimension/measure model and write to another CSV.

 ### Installation